majamitbhati/AstroShop/src/content/shops/best-atrium-shop-trehan-broadway-noida-extension-sfs11.md

 ---

-> _This is one of the best Retail shops available in the best upcoming commercial mall of Greater Noida, Trehan IRIS Broadway Greno West.
-This Retail store is best suited for investors who are looking for a low-ticket-size retail shop to generate passive income via Rental yield, and aiming to secure a high return on their investments._
+> _This is one of the best retail shops available in the best upcoming commercial mall of Greater Noida, Trehan IRIS Broadway Greno West.
+This Retail store is best suited for investors who are looking for a low-ticket-sized retail shop to generate passive income via rental yield, and aiming to secure a high return on their investments._

 ## Overview of this Shop
-* **Floor:** This Retail shop is on the First floor of the Mall.
+* **Floor:** This Retail shop is on the first floor of the mall.
-* **Category:** The shop cluster on first floor called, "______" are dedicated to Mens and Sports brands only
+* **Category:** The shop cluster on first floor called, "______" and is dedicated to Mens and Sports brands only
-* **Layout:** This is a rectangular shop in the lobby of the first floor.
+* **Layout:** It is a rectangular shop in the lobby of the first floor.
-* **Facing:** This is a lobby-facing shop, offering visibility and footfall from the crowd walking by.
+* **Facing:** It is a lobby-facing shop, offering visibility and footfall from the crowd walking by.
-* **Size:** This shop has a super area of 435 sq ft, and the approximate carpet area of this shop is 205 sq ft.
+* **Size:** It has a super area of 435 sq ft, and the approximate carpet area is 205 sq ft.
-* **Resale Unit:** This unit does not include any brokerage charges, as it is directly sold by the investor.
+* **Resale unit:** This unit does not include brokerage charges, as it is directly sold by the investor.
-* **No-PLC:** Investors will only have to pay a nominal PLC charge for this shop.
+* **No-PLC:** Investors only have to pay a nominal PLC charge for this shop.

 ### Additional Perks
 * This is a lockable retail shop, available for resale by the investor.
 * A nominal PLC charge included
-* No-brokerage charges included
+* No-brokerage charges
-* Additional Discount of 90,000/- for the first 10 visitor
+* Additional Discount of 90,000/-.
 * Gold coin as a gift on the purchase of this shop.
 * 2000/- worth of gift on the first visit.

-### Benefits of Investing in this Retail Shop:
+### Benefits of investing in this retail shop:
 * Retail shops in a popular mall such as Trehan IRIS Broadway Noida can generate consistent rental income.
-* Trehan IRIS Broadway can attract a large crowd which increases the likelihood of long-term occupancy.
+* Trehan IRIS Broadway will attract a large crowd increasing the likelihood of long-term occupancy.
-* This mall is in a prime location, ensuring a strong demand for retail space.
+* This mall is at a prime location, ensuring a strong demand for retail space.
 * In a successful mall, retail shops offer a great capital appreciation.

-### Benefits of Investing in Trehan IRIS Broadway Greno West:
+### Benefits of investing in Trehan IRIS Broadway Greno West:
-* **Fully AC Mall:** Trehan IRIS Broadway is a fully AC mall that tends to attract a larger crowd.
+* **Fully air-conditioned mall:** Trehan IRIS Broadway is a fully AC mall that tends to attract a larger crowd.
-* **100% Paid-up Land:** The 100% price of the land has already been paid by the builder in advance.
+* **3.5 acres commercial land:** This project is being built on a 3.5 acres of 100% commercial land.
-* **3.5 Acres Commercial Land:** This project is being built on a 3.5 acres of 100% commercial land.
+* **100% paid-up land:** 100% price of this land has already been paid by the builder in advance.